Window Functions for Geospatial

 SELECT * FROM ranked_proximity WHERE proximity_rank <= 3;

-Window primitives also drive lightweight spatial partitioning.
-DuckDB has no built-in DBSCAN, but assigning each feature to a coordinate-derived grid cell gives a fast, SQL-native grouping that you can rank or aggregate like any window result.
+Window primitives also drive lightweight spatial grouping.
+DuckDB has no built-in DBSCAN, so deriving a grid-cell key with integer arithmetic on the coordinates gives a fast, SQL-native partition you can rank and aggregate like any other window result.

 WITH clustered_points AS (